envexx/e-commerce-sales-analysis/README.md

 ## Data Sources

-The analysis utilizes multiple retail datasets:
+The analysis utilizes multiple retail datasets obtained from public sources:
-- Online Retail dataset (online_retail.xlsx) - Historical transactional data
+- Online Retail dataset (online_retail.xlsx) - Historical transactional data from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Online+Retail)
-- Online Retail II dataset (online_retail_II.csv) - Extended transaction records
+- Online Retail II dataset (online_retail_II.csv) - Extended transaction records also from UCI
-- E-commerce dataset (e_commerce_data.csv) - Supplementary sales data
+- E-commerce dataset (e_commerce_data.csv) - Supplementary sales data from Kaggle

+> **Note**: The original datasets are publicly available from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Retail) and [Kaggle](https://www.kaggle.com).
+Due to file size limitations, these datasets are not included in this repository.
+Please download them from the original sources and place them in the `data/raw/` directory to replicate this analysis.

 Each dataset contains information about transactions, including:
 - Invoice details (date, number)